-Parameter Description Your value Deployment type Specify the deployment type and note the IBM WebSphere Application Server profile name.
-Your options are federated or stand-alone.
-Federated is used for server or cluster installations.
-A stand-alone deployment is typically used in a workstation or demonstration installations.
-If you choose federated, the installer runs a sequence of commands against the IBM WebSphere Application Server deployment manager process to configure application servers and deploy applications.
+You can set the Deployment type parameter to either Network Deployment Edition or Base Edition.
+The Network Deployment Edition is used for server or cluster installations.
+A Base Edition deployment is typically used in a workstation or demonstration installation.
+If you choose Network Deployment Edition, the installer runs a sequence of commands against the IBM WebSphere Application Server deployment manager process to configure application servers and deploy applications.
 The deployment manager and node agents must be configured and running before the deployment can proceed.
 For example, use a profile name of Dmgr01.

-If you select federated, the installer can also run against an IBM WebSphere Application Server cluster.
+If you select Network Deployment Edition, the installer can also run against an IBM WebSphere Application Server cluster.
 The installation program automatically detects the cluster.
 If the cluster is configured, the default is to deploy the applications on a cluster.
 You can select to deploy the applications on a single server instead.

-If you choose stand-alone, then the operational server is deployed on server1 of the IBM WebSphere Application Server Base.
-The installer runs a sequence of commands against server1 to configure the application server and deploy applications.
+If you choose BASE Edition, then the application server cannot be deployed on server1 of WAS BASE.
+Hence you must provide a new server as the InfoSphere MDM Collaboration Server application server and deploy applications on the chosen server.
+The installer then creates the new server and runs a sequence of commands against the newly created server to configure the application server and deploy the applications.
 Make sure that server1 is running before you proceed with the deployment.
-For example, use a profile name of
+For example, use a profile name like AppSrv01.

+Parameter Description Your value Deployment type Specify the deployment type and note the IBM WebSphere Application Server profile name.
+Your options are Network Deployment Edition or Base Edition.
+IBM WebSphere Application Server home Specify the fully qualified directory in which IBM WebSphere Application Server is installed.
+The default is /opt/IBM/WebSphere/ AppServer.
+IBM WebSphere Application Server profile home If you are using a base deployment, specify the fully qualified path of the application server profile home directory.
+The default is /opt/IBM/WebSphere/ AppServer/profiles Host name Identify the fully qualified address of the host on which IBM WebSphere Application Server is installed.
+The default is localhost.